-- If when you first take your Apollo out of the box, a green light shows when you press the textured button (instead of a blinking blue light).
+- If when you first take your Apollo out of the box, a green light shows when you press the raised dot button (instead of a blinking blue light)

 How to factory reset your Apollo

-Step 1 - Forget the device in your Bluetooth settings
+Step 1 - Forget your Apollo in your mobile device's Bluetooth settings

 First, completely close and quit the Apollo app on your phone.
 Then "Forget" or "unpair" with your Apollo: